gas/tea_watch/README.en.md

 * **Navigation:** Move through the file list with the keyboard arrows or mouse wheel.
 * **Filtering:** Press `/` to filter the file list by query.
 * **Event Highlighting:** For easy noting the new ones.
-* **Discard atomic events:** Ephemeral file saving events are counted but hidden for clarity.
+* **Discard atomic:** Ephemeral file saving events are counted but hidden for clarity.
 Also hides deleted files after a timeout.

 ## Requirements